Sepilok Orangutan Rehabilitation Centre Borneo

 We were treated to amazing weather the day we did the Orangutan Centre which of course is never a bad thing, however it was an especially spectacular day weather wise.

 We headed first off to the nursery section which is where they care for the orphaned baby orangutans and this is where I expected to be pretty upset.
-Despite my reservations, it's a great facility and their focus is on bringing up the infants only for the purpose of being able to join the balance of the population out in the trees and not for the purpose of being an orangutan on display.
-Human interaction is minimal and decreases as the infant gets older to maintain the focus on turning out self sufficient animals that could survive in the wild.
-I was actually impressed which is hard to do.
+Despite my reservations, it’s a great facility and their focus is on bringing up the infants only for the purpose of being able to join the balance of the population out in the trees and not for the purpose of being an orangutan on display.

 Watching the Orangutans feeding

-Leaving the nursery, out guide walked us down to the stations where you can see the older Orangutans coming in for feeding.
+Leaving the nursery, our guide walked us down to the stations where you can see the older Orangutans coming in for feeding.
 We were pre-warned that as it was fruit season the chances of seeing too many was very slim.
 We met people in the carpark who had come back today as they had seen only one Orangutan the previous day.

 While I was prepared to be disappointed I was actually secretly a bit pleased.
 That meant that the Orangutans weren't reliant on the feeding schedules which made my day.
 I am always nervous that while their lifestyle is vastly improved these creatures just end up in a bigger more expansive zoo.
 I was delighted that they don't.
 More so I was delighted that they fend for themselves and aren't at all reliant on the feeding times.

 The stations are set back into the forest and you are probably 10 metres from them I guess.
 They have rigged these heavy duty wires everywhere for the Orangutans to swing on which is awesome and of course it means that you see the wires moving sometimes 20 minutes before you see the Orangutan.
-We were very lucky indeed.
-3 came down for the morning session and because our ticket works for the whole day we went back in the afternoon and saw even more, along with a mother and baby.
-I don't know whether its because they are so human like or if they are just so damn cute, but its hard to to leave not grinning like a tool.
-They are amazing creatures and the centre is doing good work.

 What's the main risk to the Orangutans?